input-output-hk/marlowe-cardano/doc/marlowe/tutorials/actus-marlowe.rst

 This more complex bond involves an ``investor`` who deposits 1000 Lovelace, which is immediately paid to the ``issuer``.
-The ``issuer`` then has to pay as interest 10 Lovelace every 10 slots.
+The ``issuer`` then has to pay as interest 10 Lovelace every month.
 On maturity the investor should receive back the interest plus the full value of the bond.